kylielent/SortingNumbers/README.md

  create mode 100644 bin/Arrays.class
  create mode 100644 src/Arrays.java

-E:\Arrays\Arrays>git push
+Here I git push to push it all to the master E:\Arrays\Arrays>git push
 warning: push.default is unset; its implicit value has changed in Git 2.0 from 'matching' to 'simple'.
 To squelch this message